SBC-Utrecht/pytom-match-pick/README.md

 ## Installation

-There are 2 options for creating a conda environment:
+There are 2 options for creating a conda environment.
+We recommend option (1) which builds cupy against a system installed cuda-toolkit.
+Compared to option (2) this can give an almost two-fold speedup.

-1. **(recommended)** Create a new environment with a prebuild cupy version and complete CUDA-toolkit.
-This is reliable but takes more disk space.
+1. **(recommended)** Create a new environment without cupy and let the pip installation build cupy against a system installed CUDA-toolkit.

     ```commandline
-    conda create -n pytom_tm -c conda-forge python=3 cupy cuda-version=11.8
+    conda create -n pytom_tm python=3
     ```

-2. Create a new environment without cupy and let pip build against a system installed CUDA-toolkit.
+2. Create a new environment with a prebuild cupy version and complete CUDA-toolkit.
+This is reliable but takes more disk space.

     ```commandline
-    conda create -n pytom_tm python=3
+    conda create -n pytom_tm -c conda-forge python=3 cupy cuda-version=11.8
     ```

 Once the environment is created, activate it: